lauravlad/lauravlad.github.io/_posts/2021-02-01-twitter_sentiment_analysis.markdown

 Before cleaning, the dataset is expected to be a csv file with three columns:
 1. 'Tweet_text' column contains the tweet text.
-2. Emotion in tweet is directed at column contains the product or service the tweet emotion is directed at.
+2. 'Emotion_in_tweet_is_directed_at' column contains the product or service the tweet emotion is directed at.
-3. Is there an emotion directed at a brand or product column contains the emotion or the lack of emotion found in the tweet text.
+3. 'Is_there_an_emotion_directed_at_a_brand_or_product' column contains the emotion or the lack of emotion found in the tweet text.

-Let's analyze the Tweet text column, see what type of information it contains, decide what we want to keep, transform or get rid of?
+Let's analyze the Tweet_text column, see what type of information it contains,  and decide what we want to keep, transform or get rid of?

 `print(dataset['Tweet'][174])`